YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * A FREEZE specifying -ONLINE attempts to minimize the impact of the FREEZE on concurrently updating processes.

 * A FREEZE specifying -ONLINE -AUTORELEASE allows updates to continue immediately when YottaDB needs to update the database file.
+The processes release the freeze if they cannot find global buffers to do their work.

 * After MUPIP FREEZE -ON -NOONLINE, processes that are attempting updates "hang" until the FREEZE is removed by the MUPIP FREEZE -OFF command or DSE.
 Make sure that procedures for using MUPIP FREEZE, whether manual or automated, include provisions for removing the FREEZE in all appropriate cases, including when errors disrupt the normal flow.